Ghost-Prince/Assignment-Submission-System/README.md

 * Faculty members can click on `View Submissions` to view submissions for a specific assignment.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.